What is the Young Volunteer Programme?

 All applicants must be aged 14 to 18 years and a member of a Swim England club affiliated to Dorset County ASA.

-Out of necessity, the Young Volunteer Programme for the 2020/21 season will be in a different format due to the current pandemic.
-The aim, however, is to keep those athletes who may have thought about not returning to training involved in their club along with those who may have limited training availability in these very difficult times.
-All workshops (tbc) will be delivered regionally online, and the Swim England SWR is working the Swim England National Youth Advisory panel to ensure that all online workshops meet the needs of Young Volunteers.
+More recently, and out of necessity due to the restrictions of the Coronavirus pandemic, the Young Volunteer Programme has taken place in different format.
+The aim, however, is to keep those athletes who may have thought about not returning to training involved in their club along with those who may have limited training availability in these difficult times.
+All workshops are currently delivered regionally online, and the Swim England SWR is working with the Swim England National Youth Advisory panel to ensure that all online workshops meet the needs of Young Volunteers.
 There will be up to six short online workshops, plus a project-based activity working with Young Volunteers from their club.
-Voluntary hours (25) will still be a requirement of the Programme, although dependant on the number of hours available due to current restrictions and do not necessarily have to be undertaken at the pool.
+Voluntary hours (25) will still be a requirement of the Programme, although dependant on the number of hours available due to any restrictions that limits club activity and do not necessarily have to be undertaken at the pool.